fourscoreandmore/fourscoreandmore.org/working-in-harmony/index.md

 ## How to use this app

-1. Choose a score freely.
-You can use anything you have access to in an ‘encoded’ format (midi, musicxml, Sibelius, Finale, etc.).
-If you don’t have a particular score in mind, then here are 500 lieder to choose from.
-Use the dropdown list to download your chosen score:
+1. Choose a score from the dropdown list of lieder.
+[Coming soon: We aim to offer this for any music you have access to in an ‘encoded’ format that can convert to musicxml (midi, kern, Sibelius, Finale, etc.).]
-2. Annotate the score with your analysis, following the instructions [here](./analysis.md).
+2. Write your analysis down and upload it following the instructions [here](./analysis.md).
-3. Upload your score in the compressed musicxml format (.mxl).
-All music notation software packages export to this format, (usually in the same place that they offer export to pdf).
-4. The system will evaluate your work and provide a new score, with the analysis included on it along with feedback.
+3. The system will evaluate your work and provide:
+  - a new version of the score, with your analysis included on it as a lowest part;
+  - a separate text file with feedback on your analysis.
-5. Corrected any errors you find and re-upload as many times as you like.
+4. Correct any errors you find and re-upload for a new review as many times as you like.